PurabSaini/fullstack-assessment/README.md

    This leads to redundant interaction, since selecting the single available option has no functional impact — it’s already implicitly selected.

    Improvement:
-   Add a condition to render the subcategory dropdown if the selected category contains more than one subcategory.
+   Added a condition to render the subcategory dropdown if the selected category contains more than one subcategory.
 As a result, users are not given redundant options when only one subcategory exists.

 ## 5. Bug: Search Bar Not Resetting When Category Changes